 Online marketplaces are booming. $1.5 trillion was spent globally in the top 75 online marketplaces in 2017 alone.
 Their rapidly expanding reach has also brought legal considerations to the forefront that must be given prompt attention.
 In this post, we'll explore 5 of the risks online marketplaces face and how to address them.

 In 2008, the financial crisis changed the shape of the economy and therefore the ways people not only earn money, but also do business.
 Coupled with the growing prevalence of the internet and efficiency-driving technologies, the online marketplace strengthened as an economic model.
 This meant an increased volume of interactions and transactions due to the rapidly expanded reach.
-In 2017, $1.5 trillion was spent globally in the top 75 online marketplaces.

 However, online marketplaces have scaled so rapidly that the legal implications often are skimmed over, rather than carefully considered.
 For example, while many understood that customers must be presented with legal terms that govern use of their site, few realize that this must be designed to be enforceable.